 State whether or not any changes in Senate Regulations at the Divisional level or in the Academic Assembly will be required.
 If changes are necessary (e.g., for all proposals for new degrees), the complete text of the proposed amendments or new regulations should be provided.

-- Employment prospects for graduates (market study; sample want ads; articles about need for graduates with expertise in this area; letters from potential employers).
+- Employment prospects for graduates (sample job ads; articles about need for graduates with expertise in this area; letters from potential employers).